AlayaCare/github-actions/terraform-release-labels/README.md

 ## Purpose

-These labels work in conjunction with the [Terraform Semantic Versioning Release](../terraform-semver-release/README.md) action to automate versioning of Terraform modules.
+These labels work in conjunction with the [Terraform Release Semver](../terraform-release-semver/README.md) action to automate versioning of Terraform modules.
 When a PR is merged, the semantic versioning action will check for these labels and create a new release with the appropriate version bump.

 ## Usage